gradescope/autograder_samples/README.md

 accepting student submissions, running your autograder at scale, and distributing the results back to students and to you.

+## Public Beta

+The autograder platform is currently free in public beta.
+Once the feature is out of beta, it will no longer be free, but we won’t interrupt usage in the middle of the term.

 # How it works

 As an instructor, you create a new assignment on Gradescope, and